“Your word, LORD, is eternal; it stands firm in the heavens. Your faithfulness continues through all generations.” Psalm 119:89-90

 What the king didn’t know is that Esther was Jewish.
 Had he known, the king might have killed her because of his anti-Semitic beliefs.
 So Esther, at Mordecai’s instruction, kept her mouth shut about her family history.

-[Side Note: Satan had already tried to kill off everyone whose blood would lead to Jesus’ birth (he was not able to kill Joash in 2 Chronicles 22:10-12, however), and now Satan was maneuvering things to kill the entire Jewish population by putting an anti-Semite in charge of the kingdom.]
+[Side Note: Satan had already tried to kill off everyone whose blood would lead to Jesus’ birth.
+He was not able to kill Joash in 2 Chronicles 22:10-12, however.
+And now, Satan was maneuvering again to kill the entire Jewish population by using an anti-Semitic king.]

 Why Esther?
 God chose Esther because of her obedience.
 Her beauty and silence allowed God to place her in a unique position within the favor of the king.
 It was only at the right time when she felt safe to reveal who she was (which took amazing courage), that God’s plan defeated Satan’s tactics.
 Without Esther’s obedience and faithfulness to God and her people, Satan might have won that day.